-A tip when arriving at Vietnam airports is to book your taxi inside the terminal building with a taxi representative, otherwise you get quoted fares which are usually higher than than you should pay and you save yourself the hassle of haggling for a price.
-Its much more efficient and safe too as usually they will escort you out to your car and driver.
+A tip when arriving at Vietnam airports is to book your taxi inside the terminal building with a taxi representative, otherwise, you get quoted fares which are usually higher than you should pay and you save yourself the hassle of haggling for a price.
+It is much more efficient and safe too as usually, they will escort you out to your car and driver.

 We stayed at the Sea View Hotel which no longer has views of the sea but is good value and centrally located.
-Its just an example of how Nha Trang is fast becoming a popular destination with backpackers as well as affluent travelers, destined to be Vietnam‘s most popular seaside resort-town.
+It is just an example of how Nha Trang is fast becoming a popular destination with backpackers as well as affluent travellers, destined to be Vietnam‘s most popular seaside resort-town.
 It’s more lively and urban in character than other beach destinations like Mui Ne and Phu Quoc.

 When the American’s arrived they brought with them a secret weapon, trained killer dolphins, and its claimed not all have been accounted for.

 Tourist activities include island hopping, scuba diving and water sports.
 The local cuisine is famous for fresh seafood’s and barbecued pork rolled in rice paper.
 The area’s Bird’s nest soup is deemed one of the best in Vietnam.
 Bird’s nests, belonging to the swiftlet group, are collected in the wild, on bird farms on the islands off the coast and even in some houses in the inner city.

 The nightlife is limited, but near the Biet Thu tourist district, it can go beyond midnight.
 I get a sense Nha Trang becoming a holiday resort destination, in many ways it reminded me of Alcapulco Bay without the string of high rise hotels on the seafront, at least for now (2006).